erikologic/erikologic.github.io/src/lib/content/posts/how-we-won-at-o11y.md

 During my last period at CarbonRe, I often mentioned that I would find it hard to work again in an environment without that level of observability and understanding of how the software operated in production - a feeling that was often reflected by my colleagues.

+And you?
 How do you feel about O11y?
 Do you have any experience to share?
 Gimme a buzz on [LinkedIn](https://www.linkedin.com/in/enrico-graziani-10ba5a140/) if you are interested in discussing this further!